 Should You Have a Band or DJ for Your Wedding Reception Music?

-No doubt about it: Music can make or break a wedding celebration—think of it as the heart and soul of a reception.
-Hiring a talented band or DJ is a given.
+There's no doubt about it: Music can make or break a wedding celebration—think of it as the heart and soul of a reception.
+Hiring a talented band or DJ (or both!) is a given.
 But how do you find exactly what you want?
-It starts with asking yourself some basic questions, specifically what type of entertainment suits your personal taste, budget, space allowances, guest demographics and killer dance moves best.
-Here, we list some things to consider while you make your music choice.
+It starts with asking yourself some basic questions—specifically, what type of entertainment suits your personal taste, budget, space allowances, guest demographics and killer dance moves best.
+Here, we list five things to know before you make your music choice.

 Vibe: The type of music you pick can set the tone of your wedding and solidify a theme.
 And it's the thing people most often remember.
-Think about what musical genre best reflects your personalities and inspires the ambience you want to create: groovy funk or romantic string quartet?
-Swanky swing or kick-off-your-shoes rockabilly?
+Think about what musical genre best reflects your personalities and inspires the ambience you want to create: '70s disco or a romantic string quartet?
+A throwback big band feel or kick-off-your-shoes rockabilly?
 The way the music is delivered—by live band or DJ—also affects the atmosphere.
 The type of music you want may also dictate your decision too—big band sounds are generally best live, for example.